How can sea gulls drink so much salt water and survive?

 Photo copyrighted 2004, Paul S. Taylor.

-Top three photos by Paul S. Taylor, Copyright 2004.
+Photos by Paul S. Taylor, Copyright 2004

-Writing about sea gulls in the Daily Telegraph's “Nature Notes,” Dr. Maurice Burton says:
+Writing about seagulls in the Daily Telegraph’s “Nature Notes,” Dr. Maurice Burton says:

 ”The amount of sea water a gull can drink would be the equivalent of two gallons to a man; but to a man, one-tenth of this amount would cause collapse through dehydration of the tissues.